inaimathi/auth/README.md

     run/1 ([Username, Groupname]) -> test output (hopefully no errors)

 This module assumes it's running on a fresh database, and requires a unique `Username` and `Groupname`, otherwise odd errors will show up.
 Run it through `make test` rather than manually.
+Note that the make rule deletes any existing mnesia database as part of operation, so don't run it on a production server.